- Event

 Kuninaka area -

-FestivalSado Ogi Tarai Boat and Razorfish Festival (6.twenty-first day of the month)
+FestivalSado Ogi Tarai Boat and Razorfish Festival (6.21)

-An event where you can relax and enjoy the day at Ogi Minato Park.
+An event where you can enjoy a day at Ogi Minato Park.
 Entertainments will be performed on the stage.
-There will also be sales of Oki soup, local specialties, and tuna.
+Specialty products will be on sale, and tuna will be on sale.
 The annual "catching turban shells" is also popular.

 Minami Sado area -